dhaniket/expense-analytics-api/readme.md

 ## Configuration and persistence

+The application uses SQLite with the database file `expenses.db` at the project root.
+The table is created automatically on startup via `initialize_database()`.
-The application currently requires no environment variables and has no database connection. `.env` files and local `*.db` files are ignored by Git in preparation for future configuration and persistence work.
+`.env` files and `*.db` files are ignored by Git.

+No environment variables are required.
+The database path is resolved relative to the project root in `app/db/database.py`.

 ## Current development roadmap

 Likely next steps for the API are:

-1. Add a database layer and migrations.
+1. Add `GET /expenses` (list all) and `GET /expenses/{id}` (get one) endpoints.
-2. Implement expense create, read, update, and delete endpoints.
+2. Add `PUT /expenses/{id}` (update) and `DELETE /expenses/{id}` (delete) endpoints.
-3. Add filtering and aggregation for expense analytics.
+3. Add filtering, sorting, and aggregation for expense analytics.
-4. Add consistent error handling and response schemas.
+4. Add consistent error handling and custom exception responses.
+5. Add CORS middleware and environment-based configuration.
-5. Expand unit and integration test coverage.
+6. Expand unit and integration test coverage.
-6. Add authentication and authorization if expenses are user-specific.
+7. Add authentication and authorization if expenses are user-specific.

 ## License